SimonJF/mbcheck/ARTIFACT.md

 This is the artifact for the paper "Special Delivery: Programming with Mailbox Types".
-The artifact consists of a QEMU image (based on the ICFP base image) containing the Pat typechecker.
+The artifact consists of a QEMU image (based on the ICFP base image) containing the Pat typechecker and scripts to help evaluate the artifact.
 The typechecker is written in OCaml, and uses Z3 as a backend solver for Presburger formulae.
 Please see the "QEMU Instructions" section for instructions on how to boot the QEMU image.

+## Credentials

+  * Username: artifact
+  * Password: password

 ### Scope